Report of the Board of Directors

-Being an authorised dealer in Foreign Exchange, all possible measures are taken by theBank to increase foreign exchange earnings.
+Being an authorized dealer in Foreign Exchange, all possible measures are taken by theBank to increase foreign exchange earnings.

-reasonable and prudent judgment and estimates were made wherever required so asto present a true and fair view of the state of affairs of the Bank as at the end of thefinancial year and the profit of the Bank for the year ended 31st March 2011;
+reasonable and prudent judgement and estimates were made wherever requiredso as to present a true and fair view of the state of affairs of the Bank as at the end ofthe financial year and profit of the Bank for the year ended 31st March 2013

-the accounts have been prepared on a 'going concern' basis: and
+the accounts have been prepared on a going concern basis

-The Board happily places on record its gratitude to:
+The Board places on record its gratitude to:

 The customers, shareholders, other stakeholders and well wishers for theirvalued patronage.

-The officers and staff for their active involvement and contribution to theBank's growth and development.
+The employees for their active involvement and contribution to theBanks growth and development.